Evolutionary Optimization of Physics-Informed Neural Networks: Evo-PINN Frontiers and Opportunities: Introduction

-Despite the broad applicability of PINNs (ref. to Table~\ref{tab:pinn-applications} for a detailed summary of potential applications of PINNs), the switch from standard data-driven loss functions to physics-informed learning objectives has brought unforeseen difficulties in optimizing the latter's uniquely complex landscape~\cite{krishnapriyan2021characterizing,markidis2021old,michoski2020solving,fuks2020limitations,ji2021stiff}.
+Despite the broad applicability of PINNs (ref. to Table~\ref{tab:pinn-applications} for some potential applications), the switch from standard data-driven loss functions to physics-informed learning objectives has brought unforeseen difficulties in optimizing the latter's uniquely complex landscape~\cite{krishnapriyan2021characterizing, fuks2020limitations, ji2021stiff}.
 These training difficulties undermine the theoretical advantages of PINNs, and are currently a barrier to their adoption in place of established numerical methods in science and engineering.
-Existing surveys~\cite{karniadakis2021physics,cuomo2022scientific,hao2022physics,cai2021physics,banerjee2024physics,hao2023pinnacle} review PINN methods, applications, benchmark data, limitations, trends and prospects from interdisciplinary viewpoints, but a common point of emphasis is that efficient optimization of PINNs remain an open question direction~\cite{hao2023pinnacle}.
+Prior surveys~\cite{karniadakis2021physics, cuomo2022scientific, cai2021physics, banerjee2024physics, hao2023pinnacle, toscano2025pinns} review PINN methods, applications, limitations, trends, and prospects from interdisciplinary viewpoints, but a common point of emphasis is that efficient optimization of PINNs remains an open problem~\cite{hao2023pinnacle}.

 Separately, despite the physics-informed loss, the physical validity of a PINN is limited to scenarios encountered during training, even after a complicated training process.
-They do not inherently generalize the learned physics to new scenarios beyond their training regime---e.g., changing PDE parameters, initial conditions or boundary conditions---thereby continuing to suffer from generalizability issues similar to standard data-driven learning algorithms.
+Most PINNs are designed to model a specific PDE instance, and model training can be highly sensitive to choice of architecture and optimization hyperparameters.
+Consequently, reusing identical hyperparameter configurations to train new PINN models within the same PDE family often fails to produce satisfactory results.
+They do not inherently generalize learned physics to new scenarios beyond their training regime---e.g., changing PDE parameters, initial conditions or boundary conditions---thereby continuing to suffer from generalizability issues similar to standard data-driven learning algorithms.